Fenway Park: "Duffy's Cliff"

-From 1912 to 1933, there was a 10 ft high incline in front of the then 25 ft-high left field wall at Fenway Park, extending from the left-field foul pole to the center field flag pole (and thus under "The Triangle" of today).
+From 1912 to 1933, there was a 10 ft incline in front of the then 25 ft left field wall at Fenway Park, extending from the left-field foul pole to the center field flag pole (and thus under "The Triangle" of today).
 As a result, a left fielder had to play part of the territory running uphill (and back down).
 Boston's first star left fielder, Duffy Lewis, mastered the skill so well that the area became known as "Duffy's Cliff".

 The incline served two purposes: it was a support for a high wall and it was built to compensate for the difference in grades between the field and Lansdowne Street on the other side of that wall.
 The wall also served as a spectator-friendly seating area during the dead ball era when overflow crowds, in front of the later Green Monster, would sit on the incline behind ropes.

 As part of the 1934 remodeling of the ballpark, the bleachers, and the wall itself, Red Sox owner Tom Yawkey arranged to flatten the ground along the base of the wall, so that Duffy's Cliff no longer existed.
 The base of the left field wall is several feet below the grade level of Lansdowne Street, accounting for the occasional rat that might spook the scoreboard operators.

 There has been debate as to the true left field distance, which was once posted as 315 ft.
 A reporter from The Boston Globe was able to sneak into Fenway Park and measure the distance.
 When the paper's evidence was presented to the club in 1995, the distance was remeasured by the Red Sox and restated at 310 ft.
 The companion 96 m sign remained unchanged until 1998, when it was corrected to 94.5 m.